Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Instructions

-• Prepare orange juice per package instructions.
-Pour into punch bowl.
+• Start by preparing the orange juice according to the package instructions.
+Pour the orange juice into a large punch bowl.

-• Stir in chilled soda and pineapple juice.
+• Stir in chilled soda and pineapple fruit punch.

 • Top the punch with scoops of orange sherbet.